colmregan91/MacroManager/README.md

-# Meal-Manager
+# MacroManager
- an app for scanning barcodes and tracking macros in food
+an app for scanning barcodes and obtaining data from the FoodFacts API